LVPlayground/playground/javascript/features/gangs/README.md

   - **/gang kick [member]**: Enables leaders and managers to kick members from their gang.
   - **/gang leave**: Leave the gang that you're currently part of.
   - **/gang members**: Display the gang's members, including those who aren't currently online.
-  - **/gang settings**: Allows leaders to change settings of their gang.
+  - **/gang settings**: Allows the settings of the gang to be changed.
+The selection of available options depends on your level in the gang.
   - **/gangs [player]**: Displays whether the `player` is associated with a gang.
   - **/gangs**: Display the gangs currently represented on Las Venturas Playground.